anish-murshetwar/DBT-CustomerProj/README.md

   The below link provides you a overview of my database, What schemas I have used and how i have referenced my schemas to one another.
 * **Click to View/Download:** **[DBT_Cusproj.sql](PostGresFile/DBT_Cusproj.sql)**

+### 4. PowerBi DashBoard

+   This project integrates Between dbt,PostGres and Power BI.
+The repository houses the dbt models that structure the data as well as stored in Database and the final `.pbix` report, providing **dynamic visualization of [key metric, e.g., customer acquisition trends].**

 AFTER INSTALLATION:-
 Try running the following commands:
 1. dbt init- To initilize the DBT.